 Lia Cirio began her training at Swarthmore Ballet Theatre with Lori Ardis.
 She went on to train at Central Pennsylvania Youth Ballet under the direction of Marcia Dale Weary and Darla Hoover, where she also studied privately with Theresa Crawford and Rafael Grigorian.

-Cirio was the co-founder of Cirio Collective, where she serves as the Assistant to the Artistic Director, as well as a dancer.
+Cirio is the co-founder of Cirio Collective, where she serves as the Assistant Artistic Director, as well as a dancer.
 In 2018, Cirio made her choreographic debut with Sta(i)r(e)s during BB@home: ChoreograpHER.
 In 2019, she choreographed Lenore for the second ChoreograpHER installment, as well as …the peppermint wind for Boston Ballet School’s Next Generation.
-She choreographed Chesire for Ballet Academy East in New York City and will be choreographing world premieres for Festival Ballet Rhode Island and Boston Ballet’s mainstage ChoreograpHER program in 2022.
+She choreographed Chesire for Ballet Academy East in New York City and Sabali for Festival Ballet Rhode Island.
+In 2022, Cirio had her Boston Ballet mainstage choreographic debut and premiered Chaptered in Fragments for the ChoreograpHER program.

 Position funded by Laura J. Sen